 Don’t ask why, but at the very beginning of every script

 element you have to repeat these magic formulae.
-Don’t try to understand it; just do
+Don’t try to understand it; just

 it.
-Alright, if you insist on knowing, this is a common delimiter intended for this processor
+Alright, if you insist on knowing, this is a common delimiter intended for this

-that prevents that from going on, that is a delimiter for this other processor that allows it
+that prevents that from going on, that is a delimiter for this other processor that

 to ignore the first delimiter.
-Then, there is a special case in that processor that allows it
+Then, there is a special case in that processor that

 get by despite the fact that it doesn’t understand what is going on.
 Aren’t

 you glad you insisted on knowing why?
 Again, don’t try to understand it; just copy

 this into the beginning of every one of your scripts.
 Why?
 Because HTML didn’t get it perfectly right.
 There is no way in HTML to

 say this is an element that if you don’t understand, you should ignore the element

 Ignore what you don’t understand is not a perfect rule.
 HTML